Humphery7/Natural_Language_Processing/README.md

 -> Generating Music Using an LSTM model, <br />

 ### WEEK 2
--> Using Word Embeddings, loading/modifying pre-trained word embeddings, measuring similarity between texts, Debiasing -> Using word vector representations to build two Emojifiers: the first will be a baseline model using pre-trainedword embeddings, and the second will be a more sophisticated version using an LSTM! 🤩 💫 🔥
+-> Using Word Embeddings, loading/modifying pre-trained word embeddings, measuring similarity between texts, Debiasing <br />
+-> Using word vector representations to build two Emojifiers: the first will be a baseline model using pre-trainedword embeddings, <br />
+   and the second will be a more sophisticated version using an LSTM! 🤩 💫 🔥